Benjamin-Greenberg/ClassmateConnect/README.md

 ### Standard Use

+The site is hosted locally, so it is accessed at https://127.0.0.1:8000

 Once you go to the landing page for Classmate Connect, there are three options presented:<br />
     1. Courses Index - View every course in the database<br />
     2. Student Login - Use existing user credentials to search for classmates<br />